Appdynamics/mark-nodes-historical/README.md

 1. This will ONLY work if the instrumented application shuts down gracefully, this is seldom the case for containerised applications.
 2. The .Net agent has not implemented a similar solution, it's only available for Java.
-3. The minimum time the Controller can be configured to mark nodes as historical is 1 hour, this is too long in most cases as it results in false positive alerts.
+3. The minimum time the Controller can be configured to mark nodes as historical is 1 hour, this is too long in most cases as it results in false-positive alerts.
 The setting is called `node.retention.period` .
 4. No granularity to selectively apply the setting (in 3 above) to a set of applications.

 This project was created to resolve the stated limitations, the script runs at a pre-defined scheduled interval and mark nodes that have not reported to the controller over a pre-defined 'node availability threshold' period as historical nodes.
 The process runs only on a predefined application.